ElianeBriand/SMolDock/README.md

 ## RDKit (linking with pre-built dynamic library)

+If you want to be able to export Molecule object to RDKit molecule class, you need to take care that the boost_python library used for building RDKit, and SmolDock are exactly the same version (same exact .so version, even minor version number).
+Otherwise, the internal conversion will not work.
+Using a different minor version (.so.1.65.0 vs .so.1.65.1) mostly works, if you create the appropriate symbolic link, however subtle bug may be introduced (?).

 The main author does not rely on pre-built dynamic library shipped by distributions, because of linker problems that may or may not still exist.
 See next section for building static libs from source, else :